lucasholter00/java-api-migrations/README.md

-# Java API Exercise
+# Database Migrations

 ## Learning Objectives
-- Sample
+- Use database migrations to manage changes to table structures
+- Use Flyway to manage database migrations

 ## Instructions